John Deseronto: Post-war years

 After the war, Deseronto and Joseph Brant, a major war leader of the Upper Castle, met with Governor Frederick Haldimand of Canada to discuss the loss of their land in New York.
 Haldimand promised to resettle the Mohawk near the Bay of Quinte, on the north east shore of Lake Ontario (in present-day Ontario, Canada).
 Brant decided that he preferred to settle on the Grand River.
 Brant and Johnson ridiculed Deseronto's decision to stay at the Bay of Quinte.
 Haldimand purchased and granted the Mohawks a tract 12 by 13 mi on the Bay of Quinte.
 About 200 Mohawk, primarily from the Lower Castle, settled with Deseronto at what is now called the Tyendinaga Mohawk Territory, Ontario.
-Deseronto was personally granted a lump sum payment of about £800 pounds for his losses, 3000 acre of land, and an annual pension of £45 pounds.
+Deseronto was personally granted a lump sum payment of about £800 for his losses, 3000 acre of land, and an annual pension of £45.

 The Canadian government acceded to Joseph Brant's desire and arranged for the Mohawk of the Upper Castle to settle at the Grand River, at what became known as the Six Nations Reserve.

 In 1797, Deseronto and Joseph Brant went to New York to meet with state leaders.
 In exchange for a small sum, they agreed to extinguish Mohawk land claims within New York.
 This treaty was never ratified by Congress, and later land claims by Native American nations were based on the state's lack of constitutional authority to conduct such land negotiations and agreements with Native Americans.
 It was reserved to the federal government.

 Deseronto died 7 January 1811 at the Mohawk settlement on the Bay of Quinte in Upper Canada.